AscendLab

 An image resizer changes the pixel width and height of a JPG, PNG, or WEBP file.

-This tool runs in your browser, so it is best for fast private resizing before uploads, emails, posts, or docs.
+This tool is designed for browser-side resizing before uploads, emails, posts, or docs.
+Avoid using sensitive images unless you have reviewed the implementation.

 Best inputs for resizing